Becky Bloomwood: Shopaholic Ties the Knot

 In Shopaholic Ties the Knot Becky agrees to let her neighbor Danny Kovitz, a fashion designer who currently lives with (read: sponges off) his brother and who has blown every opportunity that's come his way so far, design her bridesmaid dress for Suze's wedding to Tarquin.
-Worrying that Luke will take this as pressure to marry, she blithely tells him that she's not prepared to get married for ten years.
+Worrying that Luke will take this as pressure to marry, she blithely tells him that she will not be prepared to marry for ten years.
 Danny, after stalling and asking such questions as, "Do you need the dress TODAY today?" whips together a gorgeous dress and secures a promise from Becky that should she marry, he'll design the dress.
 Luke isn't fooled for a moment by her "ten-years" plan and puts an engagement ring inside the bouquet that she catches at Suze's wedding; she is only too happy to accept.
 Meanwhile, Luke is still determined to win the love of his birth mother, Elinor, and is over the moon about her offer to throw them a wedding at the plaza...despite the fact that Becky's mother had thrown herself and all her friends into wedding preparations immediately after their engagement.
 Becky spends a good portion of the book trying to tell one or the other that her wedding will be in NYC at the Plaza or in Oxshott at her parents’ home, much to Suze's dismay, Becky can't quite seem to make up her mind: do it at the Plaza and please Luke, and also have the wedding of her dreams, or do it in Oxshott with the family she adores.
 At the same time, Luke is spending too much time with Elinor's charity—he's assigned a member of his staff to work with Elinor full-time on her charity, insisting it will be good PR for Brandon Communications, despite his partner Michael's severe reservations.
 Becky insists he's being taken advantage of, and that Luke is so desperate to impress Elinor, he won't let himself see it.
 When Becky finds press of Elinor, claiming total credit for all the work her charity has done, she reluctantly shares the information with Luke.
 She later confronts his mother for her behavior in the way she mistreated Luke all of his life and will not stand by anymore to let him take it.
 Elinor is offended and calls Becky out for insulting her, believing her to be unworthy of her son's love.
 She warns Becky if she turns down the wedding at the Plaza, she will have to pay the fine.
 Becky refuses to back down and bargains with Elinor in exchange that she writes an apology letter to Luke and confess to her wrongdoing.